New Tempe Arena: History

-After a failed attempt to facilitate a new arena on the Arizona State University campus at the former Karsten Golf Course in 2017, the Coyotes organization started talking with the City of Tempe regarding alternate locations at hand.
+After a failed attempt to facilitate a new arena on the Arizona State University campus at the former Karsten Golf Course in 2017, the Coyotes organization started talking with the City of Tempe regarding alternate locations.
 On June 2, 2022, the Tempe City Council voted 5 to 2 to begin formal negotiations with the Coyotes, with a final agreement made at least several months later.
 The City of Phoenix implied that litigation over development around the arena would be likely if Tempe approves the development the Coyotes proposed.
 The FAA would have had to approve of all the building heights and locations, as the proposed arena in question was directly under the centerline of runway 7L/25R.
 The Coyotes were also seeking city sales tax revenues and a 30-year waiver of property taxes to help pay for $200 million in additional costs, including infrastructure work.

-On May 16, 2023, Tempe voters voted no on the new arena and entertainment district, with all three propositions relating to the new arena and entertainment district being given the no vote.
-Less than a year after the rejected votes happened, Coyotes owner Alex Meruelo and the NHL agreed to a planned wavering of the Arizona Coyotes franchise and the creation of the Utah Hockey Club (now Utah Mammoth) starting in the 2024-25 NHL season, with an initial hope to revive the Coyotes by as late as 2029.
+On May 16, 2023, Tempe voters rejected the new arena and entertainment district, with all three propositions relating to the new arena and entertainment district being given the no vote.
+Less than a year after the rejected votes happened, Coyotes owner Alex Meruelo and the NHL agreed to a planned waiving of the Arizona Coyotes franchise and the creation of the Utah Hockey Club (now Utah Mammoth) starting in the 2024-25 NHL season, with an initial hope to revive the Coyotes by as late as 2029.

-After the proposal in Tempe didn't go through, the Coyotes proposed new arena renderings up in northeast Phoenix in early 2024.
+After the proposal in Tempe failed to go through, the Coyotes proposed new arena renderings in northeast Phoenix in early 2024.
 The new location would have been off of Arizona Loop 101 and Scottsdale Road.
 However, the Arizona State Land Department would cancel a land auction for a 110-acre parcel of land in north Phoenix that Meruelo planned to buy for a site for a new arena for the Coyotes on June 21, 2024.
 Days after that, Meruelo would announce that he would no longer pursue further options to find new land or arena options for the team, later relinquishing his rights on the Coyotes franchise entirely on July 10.
 Despite that notion, however, there are no confirmed plans on what's going on with the Coyotes franchise as of September 2024, though it is reported that a new leader in the Phoenix region, Maricopa County Board of Supervisors Chair Tom Galvin, expressed to NHL commissioner Gary Bettman genuine interest in bringing about a committee of political and business leaders to help bring back the Coyotes franchise within the state of Arizona as of late 2024 and early 2025.